Jungfrau: Family poses in front of the spectacular mountain panorama at Schynige Platte.

 The Jungfrau Travel Pass is a travel pass for visitors who want to discover the Jungfrau Region over 3 to 8 days.
 The Jungfrau Travel Pass gives you access to all public transport in the Jungfrau Region.
 This includes railroads, mountain railroads, buses and boats.
 In summer, the Jungfrau Travel Pass is perfect for hikes and excursions by boat.
 In winter, you can use it for winter hikes and tobogganing.
 (Photo Schynige Platte: © Jungfrau Railways)

-In addition, you get a special price for a trip between the Eiger Glacier and the Jungfraujoch.
-In the Top of Europe Shops at Jungfraujoch, Grindelwald Terminal and Grindelwald First you get a 10% discount.
-In the Top of Europe Flagship Store Interlaken there is also a 10% discount (excl.
-Lindt & Sprüngli, SWATCH and Kosmetik-Chalet).
+Additionally, you get a special price for a trip between the Eigergletscher and Jungfraujoch.
+In the Top of Europe Shops at Jungfraujoch, in the Grindelwald Terminal, and on Grindelwald First, you get a 10% discount.
+The Top of Europe Flagship Store in Interlaken also offers a 10% discount (excluding Lindt & Sprüngli, SWATCH, and Cosmetics-Chalet).

 When is the Jungfrau Travel Pass valid?

-This ticket is available in two separate versions: For summer and for winter.
+This ticket comes in two versions: one for summer and one for winter.

-• The Jungfrau Travel Pass Summer is only available in the summer half-year from mid-April to the end of the third week in October.
-Alternatively, the Top of Europe Winter Pass is available in winter.
+• The Jungfrau Travel Pass Summer is available exclusively during the summer season, from mid-April to the end of the third week in October.

-• In the winter months, the Jungfrau Travel Pass Winter is available as an alternative.
-It is perfect for sledging or winter hiking and is valid from the 2nd week of December until the end of March.
+• In the winter season, there's the Jungfrau Travel Pass Winter.
+It's perfect for tobogganing or winter hiking and is valid from the second week of December until the end of March.

 Train BOB Interlaken Ost - Lauterbrunnen daily